rusty-bits/octool/README.md

 - 'SPACE' will also toggle the Enabled status of kexts, drivers, tools, and amls when they are highlighted in the section list
 - and will toggle binary values for fields that have bit values listed in the `Configuration.tex` file

-'a' `add` - if in a resource section, give option to add a blank resource template to the working `plist` from the `Sample.plist`
+'a' `add` - if in a resource section there is option to select from a list of known resources, or add a blank resource template to the working `plist` from the `Sample.plist`
- - if in some other section, select a type and key name to add to the working plist
+ - if in some other section you can only select a type and key name to add to the working plist

 'ctrl-c' `copy` - copy the highlighted field or section